 Participants in the Middle East Studies Program, administered by the Council for Christian Colleges and Universities, live and study for a semester, either in the fall or spring, in Cairo, Egypt.
 This program allows Council students to explore and interact with the complex world of the modern Middle East.
 The interdisciplinary seminars give students the opportunity to explore the diverse religious, social, cultural, and political traditions of Middle Eastern people.
 In addition to seminars, students study the Arabic language and work as volunteers with various organizations in Cairo.
 Through travel to Israel, Palestine, Jordan, Syria, and Turkey, students are exposed to the diversity and dynamism of the region.
-MESP encourages and equips students to relate to the Muslim world in an informed, constructive, and Christ-centered manner.
+MESP encourages and equips students to relate to the Muslim world in an informed. constructive, and Christ-centered manner.
 Students earn 16 semester hours of credit.

 Applicants must be juniors or seniors, have a 2.75 or higher cumulative grade point average, and must receive a recommendation from the academic dean's office.
-For further information, consult D. Howard, of the History Department, or the Off-Campus Programs Office.
+For further information, consult D. Howard, History Department.